CherishICC/BirdFlock_Simulator/README.md

 `javac TestFlock.java` <br />
 `java TestFlock`

-Click anywhere on the window to give a target to the birds.
+Click Start and click anywhere on the window to give a target to the birds.